shatodj/bolt-shato-theme/README.md

     ```

 1. Run prepare script, that will:
-    - generate environment variables and config files neeed for `build`
+    - generate environment variables and config files needed for `build`
     - add theme's custom Content Types and Taxonomies to Bolt's config files (make sure script will have permissions to write)

     ```